st3llabr1/juncture-digital-TAEP/Edison_family_WWI/README.md

 ## William Leslie Edison During the War

 The selected items in this folder cover the years 1912-1930.
 They consist primarily of letters from William L. Edison to his stepmother Mina Miller Edison.
-Included are references to William's business career, his involvement in World War I, and his troubled relationship with his family.[^5]
+Included are references to William's business career, his involvement in World War I, and his <span data-click-image-zoomto="3607,4314,4238,4061">troubled relationship </span>with his family.[^5]

 <param ve-image
        title="Letter from Marion Estelle Edison Oeser to Mina Miller Edison and Thomas Alva Edison, pages 1-4"